Adding Components to a Channel

 Select this absolute path where the channel exists.

-Duration (ms) Select the entire duration of the channel.
-Setting the duration as -1 indicates that the embedded channel will run its full length in a particular channel.
+Select the entire duration of the channel.
+Setting the duration as -1 indicates that the embedded channel runs its full length in a particular channel.

 NOTE

-An Embedded Sequence allows you to add an embedded sequence channel inside your existing channel (with other assets).
+An Embedded Sequence lets you add an embedded sequence channel inside your existing channel (with other assets).

 The Embedded Sequence has the following page properties:

-Duration (ms) Select the entire duration of the channel.
-Setting the duration as -1 indicates that the embedded channel will run its full length in a particular channel.
+Select the entire duration of the channel.
+Setting the duration as -1 indicates that the embedded channel runs its full length in a particular channel.

-Strategy Set it to original or single.
-Setting the value to original means that the subsequence will run fully on each cycle of the parent sequence.
-The other possible value is single and that would only show one item of the subsequence on each run (for instance, the 1st item on the first loop, 2nd item on the second loop, and so on.)
+Set it to original or single.
+Setting the value to original means that the subsequence runs fully on each cycle of the parent sequence.
+The other possible value is single.
+Such value only shows one item of the subsequence on each run.
+For example, the first item on the first loop, and the second item on the second loop.

-A dynamic embedded sequence allows to add a sequence similar to the above mentioned except by channel role.
+A dynamic embedded sequence lets you add a sequence similar to the above mentioned except by channel role.

 The dynamic embedded sequence has the following properties: